 Whether it’s in blistering heat or biting cold, your kit will be key to your survival in a Tough Mudder challenge.
 Depending on where you choose to undertake your first Tough Mudder will influence your choice of kit, however there are some basic pieces that every first timer shouldn’t go without.

 Some past Tough Mudders look at gloves as a waste of time, but when you’re dunked in ice cold water then faced with freezing cold steel bars to clamber along or a wooden wall to summit, you will look at your gloves covering your toasty fingers and splinter free hands and be glad you chose to wear them.
 Just be sure they are tight fitting with great mobility to stop you slipping.

 Layers are important when it comes to getting dressed for a Tough Mudder but don’t make the rookie mistake of thinking more layers means you’ll be warmer for the challenge.
 True you’ll be as snug as a bug until you hit the first ice cold muddy pool - then more layers means more drying time, more weight to carry and could end your challenge early.

 Try a base layer, t shirt and shorts or leggings, trust us you’ll be working hard enough to keep yourself warm.

-Don’t forget to sort out your shoe situation either.
+Don’t forget to sort out your shoe situation either - remember you have to be comfy to run for 10-12 miles (16-19 km).
 Break them in before the event or you could be left crippled by blisters, not a good look.
+Also remember to tape them on - you really don't want to lose a shoe at any point on the course.
 Under your speed demons you should make sure you have the perfect sock.
 Believe it or not these can be the difference between finishing or quitting, when the going gets wet and muddy you need to make sure your feet are as warm and supported as possible, after all they will be what carry you over the finish line.